Functional Magnetic Resonance Imaging (fMRI)

 About your fMRI

 During your fMRI, your care team will ask you to do simple tasks.
-This will help your doctor find the area of your brain that controls speech and movement.
+This will help your doctor find the part of your brain that controls speech and movement.
 This information will help your doctor plan your care.

 If you speak sign language, you’ll read the exam instructions on the screen during your scan.